-Most of the samples collected in 2020 were performed under baseflow conditions with no medians below the standard.
-Some readings were below the standard and those are show as outliers stretching out from the box plot.
-Only VR24, VR803, and VR0020 have readings consistently above the warm water standard.
+Most of the samples collected in 2021 were performed under baseflow conditions with SC806 having the only median that was below the standard.
+Some individual readings were below the standard, showing as outliers stretching out from the box plot or single dots on the chart.
+VR803, and VR0020 have readings consistently above the warm water standard; VR24 had individual samples below the standard for the first time.

-Samples collected in late May and early June and in late June/early July were collected during runoff events.
-Runoff events, usually bring warmer water and organic pollutants to the stream, resulting in some of the lowest dissolved oxygen annual medians monitored within the watershed.
-The three monitoring sites in warm water reaches, VR24, VR803, and VR0020, have a lower minimum dissolved oxygen threshold than the other sites.
-None of these three had a dissolved oxygen median that fell below the minimum acceptable value in any year with monitoring data.
-Snowmelt sample medians for dissolved oxygen were above (not violating) the standard at all stations in all years and 2020 samples are in line with historical sampling results.
+Runoff events, few and far between in 2021, usually bring warmer water and organic pollutants to the stream.
+This results in in some of the lowest dissolved oxygen annual medians monitored within the watershed.
+None of the three monitoring sites in warm water reaches, VR24, VR803, and VR0020, had a dissolved oxygen median that fell below the minimum acceptable value in any year with monitoring data.
+Snowmelt sample medians for dissolved oxygen were above (not violating) the standard at all stations in all years and 2021 samples are in line with historical sampling results.